atomicptr/berry/README.md

 use function Berry\Html\script;
 use function Berry\Html\title;

-// renders a counter button
+// Render a counter button.
-// clicking on the button will send a POST request to the current script function counterButton(int $value): HtmlTag
+// Clicking it sends a POST request back to the current script. function counterButton(int $value): HtmlTag
 {
     $nextValue = $value + 1;